 - Evenly pour the egg mixture over the top of the bread.

 - In the morning, bake the casserole (covered) in a 350F degree oven until toasty brown, about 30-40 minutes.

 More About This Recipe

 My friend, Suzanne Tignor, gave me this recipe.
 Suzanne passed away several years ago.
 She was absolutely delightful and I miss her.
-Whenever she would bring food to an event or gathering, she would say, “This is the BEST (whatever) you’re ever gonna have!”
-It didn’t matter if she bought it at the local grocery and dumped it in her dish to serve, or she made it herself.
+Whenever she would bring food to an event or gathering, she would say, "This is the BEST (whatever) you're ever gonna have!"
+It didn't matter if she bought it at the local grocery and dumped it in her dish to serve, or she made it herself.
 She set you up to enjoy the food.
-And it really was the BEST (cake, cookies, salad, whatever) we had at that meal (or any).
+And it really was the BEST (cake, cookies, salad, whatever) we had at that meal.

 Recipe Nutrition Information

 This recipe is NF, SF, V*

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist's advice.